 To avoid this, the programmers used flags for breaking out of this loop.
-When you skip the cutscene, while the area still reloads, it also sets a flag to a high number and quickly counts it down to zero.
+When skipping the cutscene, while the area still reloads, it also sets a flag to a high number and quickly counts it down to zero.
 When the area reloads, the cutscene that wants to play checks the flag, and if it's nonzero, then the cutscene will not play again.
 This starts the fight immediately, breaking out of the loop.
-This flag is also used in the same way if the player voids during the fight, to avoid the same issue.
+This flag is also used in the same way if the player voids during the fight to avoid the same issue.

 The bug that exists in this flag's use is that when the player resets, the flag stops counting down and is therefore held at a nonzero value.
 As the reset fails to clear the flag either, we can therefore reset after the flag is set to a nonzero value before it returns to zero and keep it.
-This is the basis for all of the Early Boss Fights (EBF) used in Twilight Princess.
+This is the basis for all of the Early Boss Fights (EBF) used in TP.